| CSCI 240 | Spring 2026 |

 More symbolic constants may be added to the code if necessary.

-At the top of the C++ source code, include a documentation box that resembles the one from program 1.
+At the top of the C++ source code, include a documentation box that resembles the one from Assignment 1.
 Make sure the Date Due and Purpose are updated to reflect the current program.

 Include line documentation.
 There is no need to document every single line, but logical "chunks" of code should be preceded by a line or two that describes what the "chunk" of code does.
 This will be a part of every program that is submitted for the remainder of the semester.

-The Wilks score should be displayed with exactly 3 digits after the decimal point, including zeroes.
+The values should be displayed with exactly 3 digits after the decimal point, including zeroes.

 The program MUST use the 3 symbolic constants described above.